-Queen Elizabeth II's coronation took place on 2 June 1953.
+Queen Elizabeth II was born on 21 Apr 1926.
 Anthony Symondson SJ describes the element of the coronation rite upon which the Queen's understanding of her vocation is founded.

 Philip Endean SJ discusses the move of the celebration of the Feast of the Ascension in many countries from the Thursday forty days after Easter to the following Sunday.
 How can the concern that is felt by some Catholics about the change serve to enrich our understanding of this feast and the entire Easter season?

 What are we to make of the story of Jesus being taken up into a cloud, an episode that not only sounds like mythology but also violates our modern sense of space?

 Sat 30 May: we hear the final words of the book that is reserved for Easter Day and the following fifty days until Pentecost - the Acts of the Apostles.

 An exchange of ideas about science and the media at the 2012 LSE Literary Festival was characterised by a lively and friendly dialogue between professionals in both fields, even if the odd frustration was apparent.
 Frances Murphy thinks about how a conversation about religion and the media might follow a similar path.
 How did the discussion at the LSE manifest the dangers of misrepresentation of both science and religion in the media?

 Type any words in the box below to search Thinking Faith for content containing those words, or tick the ‘author’ box and type in the name of any Thinking Faith author to find all of his or her articles and reviews.
 You can also narrow your search by selecting a category from the dropdown menu.